 Let’s look at a scenario to see how the widow’s tax penalty works.
 Here, we have a 70-year-old couple, and a spouse either dies at 73 or does not.
 How does that affect net worth and taxes over time?

-On the top of figure 1, you can see that this couple is 70 and have a $1M net worth.
-In dark green, you can see a slow decrease in net worth over time with a spousal death at age 73, vs. no spousal death in light green.
+On the top of Figure 1, you can see that this couple is 70 and have a $1M net worth.
+In dark green, you can see a slight decrease in net worth over time with a spousal death at age 73, vs. no spousal death in light green.

 Why is there a decrease in net worth?
 One reason is increased taxes on the widow.
 The Widow’s Tax!

-On the bottom of figure 1, you can see how much is spent yearly in taxes.
-At baseline in green, the couple owe about $6,000 in taxes and this slowly increases over 30 years to $15,000.
+On the bottom of Figure 1, you can see how much is spent yearly in taxes.
+At baseline in green, the couple owes about $6,000 in taxes, which slowly increases over 30 years to $15,000.

-In blue, a spouse dies at age 73, immediately increasing taxes up to $10,000 a year.
+In blue, a spouse dies at age 73, increasing taxes to $10,000 a year.
 The widow continues to pay increased taxes over the remaining 30 years.

 Next, let’s look and see what spousal death does to the tax rate.